TTayJus/KProcTerminator/README.md

 ## Compilation

 Compile the driver using Microsoft Visual Studio with Windows Driver Kit (WDK).
-Open the solution file and build the project in x64 Release mode.
+Create a MVS project (WMDK) and paste the code in.

 ## Usage